aplteam/MarkAPL/Files/MarkAPL.md

 #### screenCSS

 The name of the CSS file (or several CSS files separated by commata) for the screen.
-Defaults to `MarkAPL_screen.css`.
-If this is empty no CSS for viewing purposes is included or linked to.
+Defaults to ~~`MarkAPL_screen.css`~~ `Dark_screen.css` since version 12.0.
+If this is empty no CSS for viewing purposes is injected or linked to.

 #### subTocs